-Exercise: summarize the following texts for the following readers, don't spend more than 50 words each text1: Coup Attemptreader1: your friend, who knows nothing about South Africa.
+Exercise: summarize the following texts for the following readers, don't spend more than 50 words each reader1: your friend, who knows text1: Coup Attempt nothing about South Africa.

 reader2: someone who lives in South Africa and knows the political position.